TheFocusedCoder/api-agent/README.md

 ![Experimental](https://img.shields.io/badge/Status-Experimental-yellow)

-API-Agent is a powerful tool designed to create Python APIs faster by leveraging the Claude 3.5 Sonnet model.
+API-Agent is a powerful tool designed to create micro Python APIs faster by leveraging the Claude 3.5 Sonnet model.
 This project aims to streamline the API development process by using AI to generate code based on user prompts.